bparanj/crystal/programming/rails/coding-standards.md

    - Contributors may need to agree to a CLA, which clarifies the legal terms under which contributions are made.

 8. **Security Protocols**:
-   - Rails has established protocols for handling security vulnerabilities, including a responsible disclosure policy and a process for releasing security patches.
+   - Rails has established protocols for handling security vulnerabilities,  a responsible disclosure policy and a process for releasing security patches.

 9. **Community Involvement and RFCs**:
    - Major changes to the framework often involve community discussions.
 Rails encourages the use of Request for Comments (RFCs) or similar mechanisms for proposing substantial changes.